Segal's axioms and bootstrap for Liouville Theory: Ward identities

 and similarly for $ T_{g,\epsilon}( \mathbf{v})$.
 We then define

-The following statement is a straightforward adaptation from \cite[Prop 9.1]{GKRV}.
-We stress here that the role of the hole $U$ is crucial as it removes any problematic singularity in the treatment of correlation functions.
-So the statement below does not imply any property for the correlation functions of LCFT (meaning with empty hole $U$, which is way more difficult)
+The set $U$ stands for the holes in the potential.
+Notice that the SET insertions are located inside the holes.
+The following statement is a straightforward adaptation from \cite[Prop 9.1]{GKRV20_bootstrap}.
+We stress again that the role of the hole $U$ is crucial as it removes any problematic singularity in the treatment of correlation functions.
+So the statement below can be seen as soft and it does not imply any property for the correlation functions of LCFT with SET insertions (meaning with empty hole $U$, which is more difficult).